vexip-ui/vexip-ui/docs/en-US/component/table.md

 Use the TableColumn component to configure table columns.

-The advantage of template columns is that slots can be used flexibly to deal with various complex rendering situations, which is the recommended way to use them.
+The advantage of template columns is that slots can be used flexibly to deal with various complex rendering situations without writing render functions, which is the more recommended way of use.

 :::